michelle-hwang/michelle-hwang.github.io/_posts/2019-02-06-crm-date-capture-status.md

 I previously described how to write a Workflow to capture the timestamp at which a status changes for a record.
 In this post, I will describe how to write a Workflow to capture the timestamp when a certain status is changed.
 For example, suppose we want to capture the timestamp when a Case is no longer in an "Escalated" status, regardless of status it was changed to.

+In order to handle this added complexity, I am adding an additional field to hold the last Status value.
+(It is helpful if your Status field is using a global option set, which can be shared with this field.)

 ### Step 1: Create date/time field.